zrythm/zrythm/doc/user/playback-and-recording/overview.rst

 Playhead
 --------
-The playhead is the current position in the song.
+The :dfn:`playhead` is the current position in the song.
 It is displayed as a red line inside arrangers.